 Prepare Sequence Listings with The Sequence Listing Company

-By now you understand that sequence listings play a vital role for getting your biological invention through the examination of the patent office.
+By now you understand that sequence listings play a vital role in getting your biological invention through the examination of the patent office.
 Also, there are multiple rules to be strictly followed to prepare standardized sequence listings.

-Our professionals hold years of experience preparing sequence listings as per the standards set by WIPO, USPTO and other patent offices.
+Our professionals hold years of experience preparing sequence listings as per the standards set by WIPO, USPTO, and other patent offices.
 With this comes the knowledge of handling the technicalities while preparing the structured lists.
 We have command over some of the state-of-the-art tools like PatentIn 3.5 and BiSSAP.
-For us customer satisfaction is of utmost importance and therefore we offer a quick turn-around-time and timely delivery of results.
+For us, customer satisfaction is of utmost importance and therefore we offer a quick turn-around-time and timely delivery of results.